MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/HASFILTER-Function--RecordRef-.md

  **true** if the table referred to by *RecordRef* has a filter; otherwise, **false**.

- If you omit this return value and if the record cannot be found, a run\-time error occurs.
+ If you omit this return value and if the record cannot be found, a run-time error occurs.
 If you include the return value, it is assumed that you will handle any errors.

 ## Remarks
  This function works just like the [HASFILTER Function \(Record\)](HASFILTER-Function--Record-.md).